Raspberry Pi Hat powered by two PCM5100 DACs paired with TPA3110 D-class amp

 dtoverlay=hifiberry-dac

-If you want to control the amp using GPIO you may use software integration to pull GPIO5/6 HIGH or LOW to switch the amp ON and OFF.
+If you have early board and want to control the amp using GPIO you may use software integration to pull GPIO5/6 HIGH or LOW to switch the amp ON and OFF.

 The project repository provides a few examples with build instructions, including Volumio setup instructions, among others.